If there’s one thing we could skip when looking to purchase or download something online, it’s the dreaded form.

 Today I will discuss another major cause of form abandonment - customer frustration.
 The number one cause of frustration in the online form process is getting errors.
 The error itself does not lead to frustration.
 It’s the feeling of helplessness that takes over when the visitor doesn’t know what they’ve done wrong.
-So it’s really important to keep the error rate as low as possible.
+So it’s really important to keep the form submission error rate as low as possible.
 And if errors are present, to make them as easy as possible to correct.

 We’ve all been in the situation of filling in a form and then for some reason, not being able to submit.
 Sometimes the error can be undetected, (perhaps it's somewhere at the top of the page), leading you to click the call-to-action button at the bottom of the page 2, 3 or maybe even 10 times (depending on your frustration!).
 Or, when actually presented with the erroneous field, we fail to understand what the actual error is (“error, please correct”)!

 In order to reduce customer frustration and drop-out rate as much as possible and deliver a better overall experience, there are a number of ways to prevent errors and to make them more painless to correct: